By Genevieve Wanucha

 Time in the garden can also help care partners and family members deal with stress and worry.
 “Being in nature has always been my most effective de-stressor,” says co-facilitator Cheryl Pettersen.
 “The walks provide a wonderful mix of serenity, discovery, and inspiration.”
 In a 2015 study, Stanford scientists found that people who took a nature walk, compared to a city walk, experienced reduced rumination, or those really bad feelings when you mull over and over a problem or mistake.
 Brain scans revealed a calming effect on the neural pathways of negative emotion.

 This program is part of an evolution of local dementia-friendly nature programs, started out of the grassroots movement Momentia Seattle.
 In a 2013 community development process in Southeast Seattle, people living with memory loss voiced the idea of “getting one’s hands dirty” in nature, spurring the development of a volunteer gardening opportunity, Fridays at the Farm.
 Our revamp takes inspiration from the popular ‘Out & About’ walking program and ideas of horticultural therapy.
 This program is young, but where better to grow than in the garden?

 For all of the stories the garden shares with us, people living with dementia teach us the most important lessons.
 As Cayce Cheairs says, “People with dementia teach us to slow down, tune in more fully, and listen.”
 In the garden, they teach us that a human sense of wonder in the natural world endures, even when other cognitive faculties begin to wane, and they teach us that those who have lost the words to speak have a lot to say.
 Sometimes, the garden gives them back. •

-The Garden Discovery Walks take place every first Friday at rotating locations.
-To inquire about registration, contact Contact email@example.com or (206) 615-0100.
+The Garden Discovery Walks take place every first Friday at rotating locations, from March - November.
+To inquire about registration, contact Contact firstname.lastname@example.org or (206) 615-0100.
+View Spring 219 flyer.